Coppi

 Funny, I’d not noticed this before.

 I wondered, could they have been playing a practical joke on me?
+Had this turned into something on the order

 of a “snipe hunt” fool’s errand or was I rhetorically being baited to believe